 There are millions of traffic accidents every year in the U.S. Because these accidents happen so frequently, it’s very likely that you will be involved in one at some point in your life.
 In fact, researchers estimate that the average person will be involved in three to four collisions in their lifetime.
 That’s why it’s so important to understand exactly what you should do in the hours, days, and weeks following a crash that was not your fault.

 Should you call 9-1-1?
 When should you seek medical attention?
-Will you need help from a St. Pete car accident attorney in order to recover compensation for your injuries?
+Will you need help from a Tampa personal injury attorney in order to recover compensation for your injuries?
 Keep reading to find out what steps you should take after a car accident in St. Pete.

 Call the Police